 The acid in the balsamic vinegar helps cut through the richness of the bacon fat.
 It also becomes slightly sweet as it reduces in the oven…which is a nice balance to the earthy flavors of the sprouts.

-I make a garlic oil first thing by crushing garlic in a bowl and mixing in the olive oil and balsamic vinegar.
+To ensure you have a bold flavor on these balsamic roasted brussels sprouts, make the garlic oil first so the flavors can develop.
+Do this by crushing garlic in a bowl and mixing in the olive oil and balsamic vinegar.
 As you cut each sprout in half and remove the loose leaves, drop them in the bowl.
 This way they get a nice soak in the garlic oil to let the flavors develop.
 Even better, make a batch of 100 Cloves of Garlic Spread and use the reserved garlic olive oil.

 - 4 Ounces Olive Oil

 - 2 Tablespoons Crushed Garlic